 Teething infants get some relief from chewing on hard objects (such as teething biscuits) or cold objects (such as firm rubber or gel-containing teething rings).
 Massaging the child's gums with or without ice also may help.
 If a child is extremely uncomfortable, weight-based doses of acetaminophen or ibuprofen are usually helpful.

-Teething gels are not recommended because they are not any more effective than other measures and some contain a potentially dangerous substance, benzocaine.
+Teething gels are not recommended because they are not any more effective than other measures of pain relief, and some contain a potentially dangerous substance called benzocaine.
 Benzocaine can rarely cause a serious condition called methemoglobinemia, which affects the ability of the blood to carry oxygen.